hiredmaybe67/SWE-Internships-summer-2027/README.md

 A curated list of Summer 2027 software engineering internships so you can be the first to apply

 Still need expiernace?
-Check out these recruiting events and other opportunities to build your resume in the meantime! <a href="https://github.com/hiredmaybe67/csmajors-swe-opportunities/tree/main" target="_blank">Company Events</a>
+Check out these recruiting events and other opportunities to build your resume in the meantime!
+[Company Events](https://github.com/hiredmaybe67/csmajors-swe-opportunities/tree/main)

-Get notified when top companies open SWE internships → <a href="https://forms.gle/kgpR4Agk8C3sAwgN8" target="_blank">Sign up for email notifications</a>
+Get notified when top companies open SWE internships → [Sign up for email notifications](https://forms.gle/kgpR4Agk8C3sAwgN8)

 ---

 ## Internships